initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

   }
   ```

-Inside the Effects service, The `createEffect` function is used to create the effects.
+Inside the AppEffects service, The `createEffect` function is used to create the effects.
 It takes two arguments.
 Lets see how each of these arguments are defined.

 **The first argument is a function which returns an observable.**